Lose Control (Missy Elliott song)

 "Lose Control" is a song by American rapper Missy Elliott featuring American singer Ciara and American hip-hop artist Fatman Scoop.
 It was released as the lead single from Elliott's sixth studio album, The Cookbook, on May 23, 2005.
 It contains samples from Hot Streak's "Body Work" and Cybotron's "Clear".
-The song peaked at number three on the Billboard Hot 100 in the United States, number two in New Zealand, and in the top thirty in various countries.
+The song peaked at number three on the US Billboard Hot 100, number two in New Zealand, and in the top 30 in various countries.

 Conception

 "Lose Control" was written by Missy Elliott, Ciara, Fatman Scoop, Juan Atkins, Richard Davis, and Curtis Hudson, and produced by Elliott.
 The song is an uptempo electronic dance track and contains samples of "Clear" by Cybotron and "Body Work" by Hot Streak, of which Curtis Hudson was a member.

 In March 2005, Ciara confirmed she would appear on The Cookbook, singing and rapping on the potential first untitled single at the time.
 She explained the song's meaning, saying, "It's about music, how music makes you feel and makes you lose control."
 While recording the song, Elliott stated, "The only person who can pull something off with me [on this track] is Ciara, because it's a record with speed."
 She went on to say that the toughest part of making the song was convincing Ciara to rap.
 In the process, Ciara asked Elliott, "Is this gonna sound messed up?
 My fans are gonna be mad."
 Along with "On & On", "Lose Control" was released in advance of The Cookbook to determine which song would serve as the lead single.